Scholarship Funds are Making a Difference and Leading to Graduation

 Are you a graduate of the AVID program at Greenwich High School?
 Are you enrolled in a two-year community college or a four year college/university?
 If so, consider applying for a Greenwich Alliance scholarship.
 Contact Julie Faryniarz at email@example.com with any questions.

-* The Alliance is no longer accepting applications for Fall 2020 Scholarship funds.
+* The application for Spring 2021 Scholarship funds is due December 31, 2020.
 Any questions, please contact Julie Faryniarz at firstname.lastname@example.org

 “I graduated from Greenwich High School and AVID in 2016 as a first-generation Peruvian immigrant.
 As a Latina, I was always aware of my differences compared to the rest of my classmates.
 Once I joined AVID, I finally felt a sense of belonging in a classroom setting.
 Having Mrs. Laura Brill, Mrs. Melissa Brown, and Dr. Sarah Goldin as my mentors throughout my early academic journey, motivated me to achieve my fullest potential…